vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 f\.
 Thus, from √`dā` (aor.
 3d sing. `adāyi`), beside `ádāsi, dāsyé, dātā́he`, also `ádāyiṣi, dāyiṣyé, dāyitā́he`.
-The permission to make this doable formation extends to all roots ending in vowels, and to `grah, dṛç, and han`.
+The permission to make this doable formation extends to all roots ending in vowels, and to `grah, dṛś, and han`.
 No such passive forms occur in the older language, and not half-a-dozen are quotable from the later (we find `adhāyiṣi` and `asthāyiṣi` in DKC., and `anāyiṣata` in Kuval.).